 - Andy aka latigid on, who designed the PCBs, was always available for talks & suggestions and who finally proofread and corrected this manual.
 Thanks, man! :) - Thorsten aka TK. who created MIDIbox, the hardware and software platform of the LoopA.
 It would have been impossible to build without your work!
 Thank you! - Adrian Hallik, who creates beautiful cases and front panels.
-Thanks a lot for your fantastic work, also on this unit! - Adrian Smith aka Smithy, who seeded initial thoughts about a "perfect MIDI looping device" and who helps a lot to manage the communities and social media.
+Thanks a lot for your fantastic work, also on this unit! - Adrian Smith aka Smithy, who seeded initial thoughts about a "perfect MIDI looping device".
 Thanks, man!